Pacioretty, Fleury lead Golden Knights past Flyers 5-4

 Fleury delivered another outstanding save when he flashed some leather with a little more than six minutes left, robbing Giroux on a wrist shot from the circle with a beauty of a glove save.

-NOTES: T-Mobile Arena will play host to the Fortress Invitational, beginning with first-round play on Friday with No. 14 Providence vs. No. 20 Army, followed by No. 2 Cornell vs. No. 6 Ohio State.
-The Golden Knights host defending Stanley Cup champion St. Louis in a matinee Saturday, followed by the consolation and championship games of the in-season college tournament. … Vegas’ Mark Stone is the only player in the NHL who has at least 50 takeaways and 30 points. … Giroux has a point in five straight games (two goals, three assists). … Jonathan Marchessault was scratched by Vegas and missed his first game of the season. … Dodgers third baseman Justin Turner and 1988 World Series champion Orel Hershiser were in attendance.
+NOTES: Vegas’ Mark Stone is the only player in the NHL with at least 50 takeaways and 30 points. … Giroux has a point in five straight games (two goals, three assists). … Marchessault missed his first game of the season. … Dodgers third baseman Justin Turner and 1988 World Series champion Orel Hershiser were in attendance.

 UP NEXT